Cobb County Building & Fire Code Agentic RAG Assistant

 This project demonstrates how modern LLM systems can be adapted to document-heavy public-sector workflows where answers must be grounded, current, and easy to verify.
 It is especially relevant to customer-facing AI platforms, conversational question answering, search and retrieval, agent workflows, and intelligent automation.

-- RAG system design: combines local retrieval, routing, evidence checking, and web fallback.
+- RAG system design: combines selectable retrieval backends, local retrieval, hybrid search, routing, evidence checking, and web fallback.

 - Operational grounding: returns source references instead of unsupported open-ended answers.

-- Production mindset: includes reproducible ingestion, Docker support, environment templates, and hosted app deployment.
+- Production mindset: includes reproducible ingestion, Docker support, environment templates, Git LFS artifacts, and hosted app deployment.

-- Observability: uses LangSmith traces to inspect routing decisions and generated outputs.
+- Evaluation and observability: uses LangSmith traces and fixed golden-set metrics to inspect retrieval quality, routing decisions, latency, and generated outputs.

 GitHub Repository & Live Demo